sharifbubuka/eloquent-javascript-solutions/README.md

 <p align="center"><b>Solutions To The Exercises</b></p>
 <p>This repository contains my solutions to the End-of-chapter exercises in the book.
 Below are the solutions in chronological order.__
-If you happen to be a stu too, feel free to *clone/download* this repo to further widen your understanding of the topics in this book.
+If you happen to be a student too, feel free to *clone/download* this repo to further widen your understanding of the topics in this book.
 :point_up: **Don't send pull requests please.**</p>